-A Revision of the Scales for Rating the Behavioral Characteristics of Superior Students (Joseph S. Renzulli, Linda H. Smith, et. al.) will be used to evaluate the student's demonstrated ability or potential in the areas of leadership, motivation, and creativity.
+A Revision of the Scales for Rating the Behavioral Characteristics of Superior

+Students (Joseph S. Renzulli, Linda H. Smith, et. al.) will be used to evaluate the student's demonstrated ability or potential in the areas of leadership, motivation, and creativity.
 The student will be rated by educators with primary observational opportunities.
 Any number of educators may rate the student.
-If these scales are completed by multiple observers, the secres will be averaged.
+Each person will use a separate set of rating forms, and independently rate the student.
 Observation of the student will be the most important factor in completing the checklist.
-The minimum score for consideration of eligibility on the Plan B Gifted Eligibility Matrix is 55, which yields a rating of one (1) (see page 11).
+The minimum score for consideration of eligibility on the Plan B Gifted Eligibility Matrix is 55, which yields a rating of one (1).